maddi124/Portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
 ```
-# Credits
-websites that I used during coding
+# Websites that I used
 * [w3schools.com](https://www.w3schools.com/css/css3_mediaqueries_ex.asp)<br>
 * [web.dev](https://web.dev/responsive-web-design-basics/)